selfquant/libapi/README.md

 # libapi
 the api service request or subscribe for user

-* the notify api by websocket
+* the push api by websocket

 ``` go
 // the structre for push